nctlcnt/noctilucos.github.io/retail/index.md

         <div class="card-text">
           <h3 id="datamatrix">DataMatrix</h3>
           <span>2D Barcodes</span>
-          <p>A 2D high-density barcode symbol, the <a href="https://www.dynamsoft.com/Barcode-Types/DataMatrix.aspx">Data Matrix code</a> is considered one of the most reliable barcodes.
+          <p>A 2D high-density barcode symbol, the <a class="orangeLink" href="https://www.dynamsoft.com/Barcode-Types/DataMatrix.aspx">Data Matrix code</a> is considered one of the most reliable barcodes.
 These barcodes support advanced error correction and checking algorithms. <strong>In retail, Data Matrix barcodes are mainly used for labeling small items, such as pill bottles.</strong> Due to the error checking and correction algorithms, these barcodes can be recognized even up to 60% damage. </p>
         </div>
       </div>
     </li>